There are several types of injuries associated with car accidents, but some are more common than others.

 This figure increases with more severe conditions, with low tetraplegia costing $840,676 in the first year and high tetraplegia costing more than $1.16 million.

-Contact an Experienced Richmond Car Accident Attorney Today
+Contact an Experienced Virginia Car Accident Attorney Today

-Whether your injury results in a short-term disability or lifelong complications, our personal injury attorneys in Richmond, VA will fight for the support you need to recover.
-If you or a loved one sustains an injury in a car accident, contact us to schedule a free consultation.
+Whether your injury results in a short-term disability or lifelong complications, our Virginia personal injury attorneys in Richmond, VA will fight for the support you need to recover.